 - ensuring a safe and trusted environment for all voices to contribute and be respected.

-With a recent focus on cultural responses to our environmental and climate change predicaments, I have launched ClimateCultures as a free online platform to explore and inspire ‘creative conversations for the Anthropocene’:
+In 2017, I launched ClimateCultures as a free online platform to explore and inspire ‘creative conversations for the Anthropocene’:

 - surveying a large and diverse network of artists, curators and researchers to assess their interest, what they would need and how they might engage with the site, and researching other sites and groups;